 Come Dressed and Prepared!

-For the protection of your pet, we require all dogs to be placed on a secured leash and harness / collar (carriers are optional for small dogs) and all cats to be placed in a secured carrier.
+For the protection of your pet, we require all dogs to be placed on a secured leash and harness / collar (carriers are optional for small dogs) and all cats or exotic/avian patients to be placed in a secured carrier.
 Although your pet may love to run and greet everyone, some dogs may not be so happy to receive the company.

 What will be Discussed and How Long Do I Expect to be There?